 Greece Yacht Charter Guide

-The Greeks have always had a deeply rooted affiliation to the sea.
-The ancient city of Athens remains the hub for all yachting activities and the perfect place to meet your crewed motor yacht or bareboat catamaran, as well as soaking up some history and culture before you head south.
-Greece offers a versatile yacht charter, as the myriad of islands all have different personalities so a range of experiences awaiting you.
-Embrace island hopping so you can savour the views of idyllic white-washed houses, turquoise waters and sleepy fishing towns.
-Whether you are into the history, water sports, looking for a romantic holiday or are a huge foodie, Greece has it.
+The ancient city of Athens remains the hub for all Greek yachting activities and the perfect place to meet your crewed motor yacht, bareboat sailboat and catamaran, as well as soaking up some history and culture.
+A stop in Athens isn't complete without touring the Acropolis and soaking up the buzzing atmosphere surrounding Syntagma Square.
+From Athens, embrace island hopping and savour the views of idyllic white-washed houses, turquoise waters, and sleepy fishing towns.
+Whether you are into history and culture or prefer to relax and enjoy watersports, a Greece yacht charter has it all.

-Renting a crewed motor yacht in Greece provides guests with endless possibilities to enjoy the country's most spectacular anchorages and natural bays; from the photogenic and impressive Milos to the mythical retreat of Kefalonia.
-When chartering one of our crewed motor yachts, you will be able to cover the larger distances between the islands much more quickly than a sailing yacht, giving you time to do the things you really want to do.
-With sunbeds, shade and lounging areas, there is space for all guests to get comfortable whilst cruising as you cut through the glittering water to the next idyllic anchorage spot.
+Renting a crewed motor yacht in Greece provides guests with endless possibilities to enjoy the country's most spectacular anchorages and natural bays.
+From Navaggio beach on the island of Zakynthos in the Ionian Islands to the buzzing beach clubs of Mykonos in the Cyclades Islands, and the secluded anchorages of the Saronic Gulf, there is something for everyone.
+When chartering one of our crewed motor yachts, you will be able to cover the larger distances between the islands much more quickly than onboard a sailing yacht, giving you time to do the things you want to do.
+With large alfresco dining areas, sunbathing spaces and a plethora of water toys, a Greece crewed motor yacht is the boat of choice for summer 2020.

 Chartered catamarans and sailing yachts in Greece can be either crewed or bareboat, so you can choose what type of holiday you want!
 With so many islands to be explored, chartering a bareboat sailing yacht or catamaran in Greece will tempt you to come back year after year, returning to explore a different island group each time.
 Doing a charter bareboat means you can completely plan this trip to your preferences, so check out our itineraries to mock together whatever works for you and your guests!
 Venture off the beaten track on your bareboat, to discover more remote islands like luscious Andros or Sifnos, a marvellous island for foodies.